campuslightbox/Campus-Lightbox/README.md

 # Campus LightBox

-Campus Lightbox is Your 1 Stop Guide to UBC Mental Health Resources.
+Campus Lightbox is Your Guide to UBC Mental Health Resources.

 ## Visit Our Website